nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_STATECHANGED_EVENT.md

 When the user clicks on the `Create Custom Order` button in the application, you need to store their choices permanently.
 This is where the `customOrder` state comes into play.
 You will be adding objects to that state array.

 Since that's a new task that the application needs to perform, you need a function.
-The function's sole reponsiblity will be to take the temporary choices currently being stored in the `orderBuilder` state object and make them permanent.
+The function's sole reponsibility will be to take the temporary choices currently being stored in the `orderBuilder` state object and make them permanent.

 > #### `kneel-diamonds/scripts/database.js`